sandrocanmart/sandrocanmart/README.md

 - 👋 Hi, I’m @sandrocanmart
 - 👀 I’m interested in finance and banking
 - 🌱 I’m currently studying Data science and Business Informatics at the University of Pisa
-- 📫 How to reach me: write me on cantasanomartinosandro@gmail.com
+- 📫 How to reach me: write me on cantasanomartinosandro@gmail.com or mex me on social network like https://www.linkedin.com/in/sandrocantasanomartino/

 <!---
 sandrocanmart/sandrocanmart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.